Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 Each group will then be identified by a group row.
 If the grid is grouped by another column, data rows within each group are arranged into second level groups based on the values of the new grouping column, etc.

-## Value chips
-A *value chip* visualizes one or more values

-The values are displayed left to right, then downwards.
-The data is put directly after the label, with no spacing, inside a chip.

-Actions can be applied to the values.

-## Value grid
-A *value grid* is a spreadsheet-like component visualized in a tabular form where each cell represents a single value.

-### Filtering rows and columns
-Rows and columns in the value Grid can be configured with a [filter](concepts/selection) that will be applied on all the cell values in a row/column, i.e. filtering all the cell values in that row/column.

-### Formatting
-The value Grid can be formatted in a various of ways, on row level (applied to all cells in that row), column level (applied to all cells in that column) and on cell/value level (applied to a single cell).
-Some formatting properties (not exhaustive) are:
-* Row height
-* Column height
-* Border format
-* Background color
-* Text alignment

 ## Word cloud
 A *word cloud* shows all object in a category with their size based on a connected value

 Colors can either follow the value, or be based on a secondary value.

 *A typical use case would be visualizing the revenue of a set of companies, with solid colors showing their field or a gradient color for number of employees*